openhwgroup/programs/verif/MeetingMinutes/Verification Issues Meeting Nov4 2020.md

 -	input is YAML
 -	coding with python dictionaries involved

-#248 – Compare failures due to stalls
+Issue #248 – Compare failures due to stalls
 -	this is not gating
 -	we don’t want to lose the information
 -	will be WAIVED – we have a workaround in place

-#253 - Compliance test cases have mismatches in signature check
+Issue #253 - Compliance test cases have mismatches in signature check
 -	This is gating RTL Freeze
 -	Make files compile the code, runs through the ISS, then looks for a second signature for an RTL simulation – which we don’t do at this stage.
 The make files from the compliance test suites don’t understand that.
 They are looking for a signature – we don’t produce that.
 -	MT will work with Lee to get the signature check working

-#268 – CSR step and compare mistiming with random stalls
+Issue #268 – CSR step and compare mistiming with random stalls
 - 	similar to 248 – will be waived – not gating

-#294 – Verilog compile fails on uvmt_cv32_tb.sv on commit 1e77175 using vcs simulator
+Issue #294 – Verilog compile fails on uvmt_cv32_tb.sv on commit 1e77175 using vcs simulator
--	This is related to a bug in the Synopsis simulator
+-	This is related to a bug in the Synopsys VCS simulator
 -	Opened by mtvaden
 -	this will be closed due to non-response on questions

-#319 – Counters test-program fails in the presense of memory stalls
+Issue #319 – Counters test-program fails in the presense of memory stalls
 -	prediction of the value in the counter falls apart in presence of memory stalls
 -	Solution will be that Arjan will split the test in two.
 -	Counter test case will be removed